 Each party indemnifies the other and holds them harmless against all claims, actions, third party claims, losses, damages and expenses incurred by the indemnified party and arising directly or indirectly out of or in connection with a breach of this DPA.

 - This DPA shall come into effect upon the Customer’s acceptance and shall continue until it is changed or terminated in accordance with the Terms of Service.

-- If you are accepting this agreement on behalf of the processor (Customer), you warrant that: (a) you have full legal authority to bind the processor (Customer) to this DPA; (b) you have read and understand this DPA; and (c) you agree, on behalf of the processor (Customer), to this DPA.
-If you do not have the legal authority to bind the processor (Customer), please do not accept this DPA.
+- If you are accepting this agreement on behalf of the controller (Customer), you warrant that: (a) you have full legal authority to bind the controller (Customer) to this DPA; (b) you have read and understand this DPA; and (c) you agree, on behalf of the controller (Customer), to this DPA.
+If you do not have the legal authority to bind the controller (Customer), please do not accept this DPA.